 Activating such memories, and either being able to stay with the emotions that come up as you are also creating a space of calm through the Havening Touch and the therapeutic space, or letting yourself move away from those emotions through various brain-games that stimulate your mind, body and imagination in different ways, allows them to be reprocessed.
 In this way, they are then stored in a different part of the brain: in long-storage rather than in constantly active 'current' storage.

 It is possible that this approach also helps by bringing your prefrontal cortex into play at a time when normally the amygdala would try to turn it off and keep you in fight-flight-freeze.
-This helps build your inner resources, so that they more quickly come online in future situations, as well as helping in the therapy taking place.
+This helps build your inner resources, so that they more quickly come online in future situations, as well as helping with the therapy taking place.

 All this makes these techniques very effective at changing old behaviours and patterns, so that you can move forward with greater calm and a sense of confidence.